Background to Comet Group PLC

 Comet was a pioneer in the arena of out-of-town retail stores and in 1968 the first such store was opened in Hull on Clough Road.
 It sold televisions and radios and was so successful that a further store was opened in Leeds in 1969.
 It was in this year that the Company was renamed Comet Radiovision Services.

 In 1982 a resolution was passed changing the company's name once again, this time to Comet Group PLC under which name it continued to trade until it filed for administration in November 2012.

 During the 1970s and 1980s the company had competition from a number of growing companies also providing electrical goods.
 One such company was Lasky's which Comet bought out in 1989.
 In 1972 Comet became a publicly traded company and shares began to be sold in the business.
 In 1984 Woolworths owned by Paternoster Stores (later Kingfisher) bought Comet from the Hollingbery family although the head of the family Michael Hollingbery remained in place as chairman.

 In 1996 Kingfisher bought the electrical retailer Norweb and merged it with Comet.
-However Comet was perfoming poorly and in 2003 part of the Kingfisher company including the Comet Group was demerged and renamed KESA Electricals.Comet continued to make a loss and in November 2011 KESA sold the company to investment firm OpCapita.
-Comet lasted a further year before announcing it was filing for administration in November 2012, with Deloitte appointed as administrators all Comet stores had closed by December 2012.
+However Comet was performing poorly and in 2003 part of the Kingfisher company including the Comet Group was demerged and renamed KESA Electricals.Comet continued to make a loss and in November 2011 KESA sold the company to investment firm OpCapita.
+Comet lasted a further year before announcing it was filing for administration in November 2012, with Deloitte appointed as administrators.
+All Comet stores had closed by December 2012.

 What is in the collection and how is it arranged?

-The collection contains the surviving papers of Comet Group PLC, deposited when the Hull office on George Street closed following the dissolution of the company in 2012.
+The collection [C DBCO] contains the surviving papers of Comet Group PLC, deposited when the Hull office on George Street closed following the dissolution of the company in 2012.
 The following records have survived:

 - Comet Group PLC Minute Books, 1972-2003 [C DBCO/1]